fangohr/oommf/README.rst

 This `README <README.rst>`__ will need updating (where specific version numbers are mentioned).

-Even though steps 1 and 2 above only need to be exercised where there is a new OOMMF-version (or new extensions to include), we have a github workflow to run through the targets in this `Makefile-update-oommf <Makefile-update-oommf>`__ makefile periodically.
+Even though steps 1 and 2 above only need to be exercised where there is a new OOMMF-version (or new extensions to include), we have a `github workflow <.github/workflows/in-docker-repeat-oommf-update.yml>`__ to run through the targets in this `Makefile-update-oommf <Makefile-update-oommf>`__ makefile periodically.